phaserjs/phaser/README.md

 * BaseTexture.destroy no longer checks for the `_pixiId` property on the canvas before removing it from the CanvasPool, meaning it's now destroying a lot more canvas elements than it was in the past!
 * TilingSprite would ignore the `renderable` property, and render it regardless.
 Now it skips render if `renderable` is false (thanks @Green92 #2214)
+* We have replaced the PolyK Triangulation calls within Pixi with EarCut 2.0.8.
+This allows for faster polygon triangulation, and also deals with more complex polygons that PolyK would crash on.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).